 Research Infrastructure Programs

-The Office of Research Infrastructure Programs (ORIP) is a program office in the Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI) dedicated to supporting research infrastructure and related research programs.
-ORIP consists of the Division of Comparative Medicine (DCM); and Division of Construction and Instruments (DCI).
+The Office of Research Infrastructure Programs (ORIP) is a program office in the Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI) dedicated to supporting research infrastructure and related research resource programs.
+ORIP consists of the Division of Comparative Medicine (DCM) and the Division of Construction and Instruments (DCI).

 General information about this opportunity